Prepare to Provide Holistic Healthcare with APU's Nursing Major

-APU’s BSN program equips students to provide effective, compassionate health care.
+APU’s nursing major equips students to provide effective, compassionate health care.
 The program provides a solid foundation in nursing care for individuals, families, communities, and people groups across the lifespan and in a wide variety of environments.
 Students take part in multiple clinical experiences at leading research-based centers, teaching hospitals, and other community health centers throughout the curriculum, beginning with the first nursing course.

 The School of Nursing offers two BSN program options: the Traditional option and the Upper-Division Transfer option.